vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 };
 ```

-So far so good, with that prepared we could continue adding the other objects to the map (Markers, Lines, etc.) and using it as a ordinary map component.
+So far so good, with that done we could continue adding the other objects to the map (Markers, Lines, etc.) and using it as a ordinary map component.
 But we want to use our `GoogleMapLoader` component only as a loader that prepares the map, not renders anything on it.

-To achieve that we need to allow parent component that will use our `GoogleMapLoader` to access `this.google` and `this.map` that are set inside the loader component.
-That's where `scoped slots` do their magic.
-Scoped slots allows us to expose the properties set in a child component to the parent component.
+To achieve that we need to allow parent component that will use our `GoogleMapLoader` to access `this.google` and `this.map` that are set inside the `GoogleMapLoader` component.
+That's where `scoped slots` really shine.
+Scoped slots allow us to expose the properties set in a child component to the parent component.
 It may sound like an inception, but bear with me one more minute.

 ### Create component that uses our initializer component.

 `VesselsGoogleMap.vue`

-In the template we render the `GoogleMapLoader` component and pass the props that are required to initialize the map.
+In the template, we render the `GoogleMapLoader` component and pass props that are required to initialize the map.

 ```html
 <template>